Villa on Eaton Square

 No analysis available

-Water is consistently included in maintenance fees across the remarks.
-The MLS data shows WATER in all 20 of 20 listings, and many agents explicitly state “water included” or bundle it with the other utilities.
-This is unequivocal building-level evidence.
+Water is universally included in the maintenance fee.
+The MLS shows WATER in all 20 of 20 listings, and the public remarks repeatedly say 'water included' alongside other utilities.
+This is very strong, consistent evidence.

 No analysis available